top of page

 This is where legibility usually collapses first.

-2. Scope and progression
+2. Scope and Progression

 Many profiles unintentionally flatten growth.